 I expand on these themes in the following post: Fees for Private Practice: What is Affordable?

 Possibly you may think you can’t charge high fees or that you won’t be able to attract enough clients who are prepared to pay them.
-That’s where coaching can help.
-I can help you create clients who just want to work with you and are willing to pay your prices.
+That’s where my coaching can help.
+In the Therapy Growth Group you’ll learn how to attract clients who just want to work with you and are willing to pay your prices.

-If you’d like to explore how to grow a profitable private practice, please book in for a free, no obligation exploratory session with me.
+If you’d like to explore how to grow a profitable private practice, why not take a look at the Therapy Growth Group?
+Press the button below.